pywbem/pywbem/docs/intro.rst

 Package version
 ---------------

-Since pywbem 0.8.1, the version of the pywbem package can be accessed by programs using the ``pywbem.__version__`` variable:
+Starting with pywbem 0.8.1, the version of the pywbem package can be accessed by programs using the ``pywbem.__version__`` variable:

 .. autodata:: pywbem._version.__version__